What Happens To Your Body When You Have Your Ovaries Removed, According To Doctors

 1. There Will Be Initial Pain And Bleeding

-As is the case immediately after any surgery, a woman who has had her ovaries removed is likely to feel and experience physical pain, before anything else.
+As is the case immediately after any surgery, someone who has had their ovaries removed is likely to feel and experience physical pain before anything else.

 2. Hormone Levels Will Quickly Drop

-"After the ovaries are removed hormones levels will abruptly drop," Jones says.
-"The major hormone that is secreted from the ovaries is estrogen.
-The ovaries being removed causes surgical menopause.
-She can experience hot flashes, night sweats, [and] vaginal dryness almost immediately."
+"After the ovaries are removed, hormones levels will abruptly drop," Jones says.
+"The major hormone that is secreted from the ovaries is estrogen."

 3. But You Won't Lose All Your Estrogen

-4. There May Be A Shift In Mood And The Ability To Understand Clearly
+4. There May Be A Shift In Mood And Cognition

-Not only is there the possibility for depression after a woman has her ovaries removed, but other changes in mood and cognitive issues can arise, too.
+Not only is there the possibility for depression after someone has their ovaries removed, but other changes in mood and cognitive issues can arise, too.

 "She may also begin to experience mood swings, irritability, difficulty concentrating, and decreased cognitive skills shortly after," Dr. Harold says.
 "If she is already postmenopausal, these symptoms are not likely to occur."